4neesh/DevBlog/src/blogInProgress/033_EuerkaServer.md

 ---
-title: 'Service discovery with Spring Eureka'
+title: 'Service discovery and load balancing with Spring Eureka'
 date: 2020-12-07
 author: 'Aneesh Mistry'
-featuredImage: ../images/xxx.jpg
+featuredImage: ../images/033_philippines.jpg
 subtitle: 'Create and use a discovery service as a registry for all services within a distributed system.'
 time: '10'
 tags: